phoe/riichi-evaluator/README.md

 The final tile specified is taken to be the winning tile.

-If ura dora tiles are listed, it is assumed riichi was declared.
+If ura dora tiles are listed, it is assumed the winning player declared riichi.

 Open sets are specified as follows: